obitodaitu/NanoGaussianSplatting/README.md

 - `gs.ShowClusterBounds 0`: disable Nanite cluster preview.
 - `gs.ShowClusterBounds 1`: enable Nanite cluster preview.
 - `gs.DebugForceLODLevel ?`: force render a specific LOD cluster for debugging purpose (can be 1,2,3,4...).
 - `gs.LODErrorThreshold ?`: adjust the threshold of screen space error (8-128).
+Low density asset work better with lower threshold
 - `gs.MaxRenderBudget ?`: Limit the max number of visible splats(after culling) for saving VRAM.
 By default there is no limitaion.
 Set the max cap to decrease the VRAM usage (ex:3,000,000).
 The culling will start from the splats that is far from the camera.